 FedEx CEO Rajesh Subramaniam noted that the weak results were due to reduced demand for express deliveries, higher operating costs, and a downturn in industrial production.
 Despite cautious optimism about the second half of 2024, the company maintained a moderate outlook due to economic uncertainty.

-On 19 December 2024, FedEx posted disappointing results for the Q2 fiscal year 2025, discouraging investors again.
+On 19 December 2024, FedEx reported its Q2 2025 financial results, which once again disappointed investors.
 Below are the main highlights:

 Revenue by segment: